-Two months before the Lover’s Lane murders,an unknown attacker raped a 30-year-old exotic dancer at 7826 Terra Cotta in Houston.
+Two months before the Lover’s Lane murders, an unknown attacker raped a 30-year-old exotic dancer at 7826 Terra Cotta in Houston.
 Her attacker also robbed her.
-He was waiting for her in her home when she returned and asked, “Where’s Randy?”
+He was waiting for the victim in her home when she returned and asked, “Where’s Randy?”
 Randy was her

-Years later, DNA from that case was tested against the DNA found on Cheryl, and it was a match.
+Years later in 2008, police tested DNA from that case against the DNA found on Cheryl, and it was a match.
 The rape victim was able to help authorities construct a composite sketch of her attacker.
 She also told authorities her attacker was wearing what could have been a security guard uniform at the time of the assault.

 The victim worked at a topless bar called GiGi’s in 1990.
 Cheryl worked at a similar club called Rick’s Cabaret, and Andy occasionally worked the door at another club, Dreams Street, which was managed by his father.
 He also worked at Gold’s Gym.
-It is believed the suspect frequented or worked at local strip clubs and that is how he met the women.
+Authorities believe the suspect frequented or worked at local strip clubs, and that is how he met the women.

-This August marks the 27th anniversary of the murders, and the rapist/killer has never been caught.
+This year August marks the 27th anniversary of the murders, and the rapist/killer has never been caught.
 Cheryl and Andy knew each other for only two weeks before they were murdered.
-Cheryl was a student at Stephen F. Austin State University in Nacogdoches.
+Cheryl attended Stephen F. Austin State University in Nacogdoches.
 Andy had just graduated college in North Carolina before moving closer to his father’s family in Houston.

 True Crime Diva’s Thoughts

 While DNA from the rape victim was linked to Cheryl’s killer, it’s almost useless when they cannot identify who the DNA belongs to.
-So, does this mean that the killer has never been arrested for any crimes since 1990?
-And did the rapist/killer ever rape or kill before and after these crime, but was never caught?
+So, does this mean the killer has never been arrested for any crimes since 1990?
+And did the rapist-killer ever rape or kill before or after these crime, but was never caught?

 Did Cheryl and Andy know their killer?
 Did he follow them after leaving Bayou Mama’s?
 Or was he lying in wait at Lover’s Lane hoping any couple would show up?
 We know the police believed the killer may have frequented or worked at nightclubs, so I think it’s possible they did know their killer.
 Maybe he worked at Dreams Street or Rick’s Cabaret or was a regular customer.